rtedpro-cpu/dockermox/README.md

 - [Troubleshooting](#troubleshooting)

 ## Overview
 *Dockermox* (Docker**prox**mox) is a docker based solution to run Proxmox VE in a docker container inside linux hosts.
-With the support of also arm64, only 8.3.3.
+With the support of also for arm64.

 There is full support for LXC containers, Click ![here](./lxc/main.md) for more information.